phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 One way to analyse the existing problem is to say that, instead of declaring our *intent* ("this PR should be accompanied by a patch version bump"), we were doing the actual work ("this PR bumps the module to 13.0.2").
 So if we can somehow change that, life would be better.

-I could picture an ideal solution where, when I open a PR, I just have to indicate to my team and to Github itself what kind of bump should occur.
-When the PR is merged, Github itself should perform the bump.
+I could picture an ideal solution where, when I open a PR, I just have to indicate to my team and to GitHub itself what kind of bump should occur.
+When the PR is merged, GitHub itself should perform the bump.

 This way, my team can still verify that the PR is associated with the correct *type* of version bump (major, minor or patch).
 Moreover, even if my PR gets outdated by someone else merging theirs, I only need to merge master back into mine.
 Crucially, this does not dismiss my existing approvals.
 And as a bonus, if this is implemented a certain way, we can even enforce that people remember to indicate their version bumps for the PR checks to pass; otherwise, they simply won't be able to merge.